APPetite: Using Dining Cashback Rewards with Ease

 ———————————————————————————————————————————

-We conducted a competitive analysis to confirm that our app design was unique.
-Based on these interests, we chose to engage with 3 apps:
+I conducted a competitive analysis to confirm that our app design was unique.
+Based on these interests, I chose to engage with 3 similar apps: CardPointers, InKind, and The Fork.

 Create an app that enables users to more easily use their best available dining cashback offers during checkout, and allow credit card users to search for rewards based on location.